anuvc/anuvc/README.md

 I'm currently working on extracting words from diagrams in an open-source project: pyamiimage

-Feel free to contact me if you would like to contribute
+Feel free to contact me if you would like to collaborate!
 <!--
 **anuvc/anuvc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.